Custom Wood Shift Knobs

 and this seems like the best way to take orders.

-Woods currently in stock as of January 2018 are: Guayacan, Argentine Lignum Vitae, Bocote, Jobillo, Purple Heart, Olive, and two shades of Mahogany.
+Woods currently in stock as of May 2018 are: Argentine Lignum Vitae, Bocote, Jobillo, Purple Heart, and Dark Mahogany.

 please note that they are very unlikely to be a match for the particular shade of wood in YOUR Miata.
 They're meant to complement the OEM wood